voxel51/fiftyone/docs/source/faq/index.rst

 -----------------------------------------

 Yes!
-In fact, as of :ref:`FiftyOne v0.7 <release-notes-v0.7.0>`, this is the default behavior; FiftyOne will open the App in your default web browser.

-You can also run FiftyOne
-:ref:`as a desktop application <faq-desktop-app-support>` if you prefer.
+In fact, as of :ref:`FiftyOne v0.7 <release-notes-v0.7.0>`, this is the default behavior; the App will open in your default web browser.
+You can also run FiftyOne :ref:`as a desktop application <faq-desktop-app-support>` if you prefer.

 Check out the :ref:`enviornments guide <environments>` to see how to use FiftyOne in all common local, remote, cloud, and notebook environments.